mlivernoche/XmlDocument-Merger/README.md

 # XmlDocument-Merger
 Combines XmlDocument objects with the same root element.
+Targets .NET Framework 4.5.

 This will take something like this: